Julius170/learn-tutorials/celo/how-to-create-and-test-contract-calls-on-hardhat.md

 runMain();
 ```

 7. Next, head over to the `hardhat.confog.js` file in the root folder and replace the hardhat config. code there with the Celo configuration code here.

 8. Replace the solidity version specified at the buttom of the `hardhat.config.js` file with the same version of solidity specified in you contracts.

 9. Run the command `npm i dotenv` to download the `dotenv` dependency, and create a new file in the root folder `.env`.

 10. Create a variable name `MNEMONIC` inside the dotenv file and add your intended wallet **MNEMONICs** as the value.

 Note: ***Your Wallet's MNEMONICs  is simple the recovery phrase used in creating your wallet.
 Still not clear on what your MNEMONICs is?
 Here's a quick read.
 Make sure to verify that thae `.env` file is added to your `.gitignore` file if you'll be pushing to any version contral***.

 11. Finally, run the Following Command to deploy the two contracts:

 * Run the command `npx hardhat run scripts/deploy_PersonContract.js --network alfajores` to deploy the `Person.sol` contract.

 Note: ***Make sure to copy the contract address printed on the console, You'll need it while making the contract calls***.

 * Run the command `npx hardhat run scripts/deploy_TestContract.js --network alfajore` to deploy the `TestContract.sol` contract.

 Note: ***Make sure to copy the contract address printed on the console, You'll need it making the contract calls***.

-***And Voila Contracts Deployed...🥂📝***
+***And Voila, Contracts Deployed...🥂📝***

 ## Making Contract Calls
+Now its time to make those contract calls.

-You'll be making use of the built-in hardhat too **Hardhat Console** to interack with the contracts on the blockchian and making those contract calls.
+You'll be making use of the built-in hardhat tool **Hardhat Console** to interact with the contracts on the blockchian and making the contract calls.
 * Run the command `npx hardhat console --network alfajores` to activate the hardhat console.
+You'll notice a prompt arrow appears `>`.

+Note:

+1. Firstly, you'll have to test the functions in the `Person.sol` contract by calling the function.

+* To begin, Run the code `const Person = await ethers.getContractFactory(Person")`, to simply get the deployed contract factory.

+* Next, run the command `const person = await Person.attach("<Person.sol_contract_address>")`, to gain access to the contract on the blockchain.

+Now, to call the functions in the `Person.sol` contract:

+* Run the command `await person.sayDetails()`, returns empty variables `name` and `age`.
+A successful transaction should look like the image below:

+* Run the command `await person.getDetails("Albert", 22)`.
+A successful transaction should look like the image below:

+Rerun the first command `await person.sayDetails()`, this should return the name and the values input you sent in previously. `Albert` and 22:
+A successful transaction should look like the image below:

+* Run the command `await person.payFee()`.
+A successful transaction should look like the image below:

+* Run the command `await person.getvalue()`.
+A successful transaction should look like the image below:

+2. Now that you know how the functions work in the `Person.sol` contract, Now it's time to try calling the same function from another deployed contract `TestContract.sol`.

+*